maq777/BackloggeryParser/SERIES.md

 ## Broken Sword

-- Broken Sword: Shadow of the Templars - The Director's Cut (1996)
-- Broken Sword II: The Smoking Mirror - Remastered (1997)
 - Broken Sword: The Sleeping Dragon (2003)
 - Broken Sword: The Angel of Death (2006)
+- Broken Sword: Shadow of the Templars - The Director's Cut (2009)
+- Broken Sword II: The Smoking Mirror - Remastered (2010)
 - Broken Sword 5: The Serpent's Curse (2013)
+- Broken Sword - Shadow of the Templars: Reforged (2024)

 ## Call of Duty